The Medical Student's Guide to PM&R

 This meeting provides a forum for continuing medical education, research presentations, a technical exhibition, special interest group meetings, career network services, and a program developed for residents including an educational symposium and business meeting of the Resident Physician Council.

-RPC was formed to allow residents the opportunity to assist the Academy with administrative planning in the areas of medical education, practice, membership, residency review, health legislation, research, and marketing.
-RPC also publishes the PM&R Resident newsletter and endeavors to educate medical students, other residents, non-physiatric physicians, and the lay public about the field of PM&R. RPC is divided into an executive board, standing committees, and liaisons to the Academy committees and other organizations.
+The PHiT was formed to allow residents the opportunity to assist the Academy with administrative planning in the areas of medical education, practice preparedness, membership, residency review, health legislation, research, and marketing.
+PHiT also publishes the PM&R Resident newsletter and endeavors to educate medical students, other residents, fellows in training, non-physiatric physicians, and the public about the field of PM&R. PHiT is composed of an executive board, standing committee, and liaisons to the Academy committees and other organizations.
 The members consist entirely of peer-elected, appointed, or volunteer PM&R residents.

 There are other professional organizations to which physiatrists may also belong: